-- b) Horn removal on calves between 2 and 6 months of age may be conducted using pain control. - c) The following methods are prohibited: - 1. sawing; - 2. banding; - 3. embryonic wires; and - 4. other methods not designed for the purpose of disbudding/dehorning - d) The removal of horns from cattle over 6 months of age must: - 1. only be performed by a veterinarian, using a combination of sedative or local anesthesia and anti-inflammatory. - 2. not be a routine procedure. - 3.
-It is strongly recommended that if bull calves are to be castrated, this should be done at the earliest possible age. - a) Castration may be accomplished by the application of a band (rubber ring) up to 7 days of age. - b) Between 7 days and 6 months of age, other banding methods, such as "Calicrate" or "E-Z Bander" may be used only with pain control.
-For castration by spermatic cord crush (Burdizzo clamp), emasculator or surgical castration up to 6 months of age, pain control must be used. - c) Surgical castration of bulls over 6 months of age must be performed by a veterinarian using sedation or local anesthesia, anti-inflammatory medication for pain control, and provisions for controlling bleeding. - 4.
-Tail docking is prohibited. - 5.
+- b) Horn removal on calves between 2 and 6 months of age must be conducted using pain management. - The following disbudding/dehorning methods are prohibited: - a. sawing; - b. banding; - c. embryonic wires; and - d. other methods not designed for the purpose of disbudding/dehorning. - d) The removal of horns from cattle over 6 months of age must: - 1. only be performed by a veterinarian; - 2. use pain management; and - 3. not be a routine procedure. - 3.
+It is strongly recommended that if bull calves are to be castrated, this should be done at the earliest possible age. - a) Castration may be accomplished by the application of a band (rubber ring) up to 7 days of age. - b) Between 7 days and 6 months of age, other banding methods, such as "Calicrate" or "E-Z Bander" may be used only with pain management. - c) Calves up to 6 months of age may be castrated using surgical castration, emasculator, or spermatic cord crush (Burdizzo clamp), and pain management must be used. - d) Surgical castration of bulls over 6 months of age must be performed by a veterinarian using pain management and provisions for controlling bleeding.

+- 4. Tail docking is prohibited. - 5.
 Wattling (waddling) and ear splitting is prohibited. - b.
-All of these practices must be performed in a way that minimizes suffering and by trained and competent managers. - 1.
-The above procedures must: - a) Not be performed on sick animals; and
+All of these practices must be performed by trained and competent managers in a way that minimizes suffering. - 1.
+The above procedures must: - a) Not be performed on sick animals; and - b) Only be performed using appropriate, properly-maintained equipment. - 2.
+Use of a nose lead as the sole form of restraint is prohibited.